 The United Sates Medical Department Activity (USA MEDDAC) and Dental Activity (DENTAC) provides a comprehensive managed care program to soldiers and their families.
-In FY99, USA, MEDDAC, and USA, DENTAC spent \$24,361,800 in the North Country For medical and dental services.
+In FY00, USA, MEDDAC, and USA, DENTAC spent \$31,955,800 in the North Country For medical and dental services.

-The program has changed dramatically between FY98 and FY99 with the introduction of the Regional TRICARE contract.
-The TRI represents the three services involved, those being: Army, Navy, and Air Force and the CARE represents health care services.
+The program has changed dramatically between FY98 and FY00 with the introduction of the Regional TRICARE contract.
 Care is provided for our Prime Enrollee beneficiaries at the Guthrie Ambulatory Health Care and Connor Troop Medical Clinics and the Riva Ridge and Wilcox Dental Clinics.
 Care is also provided through a network of services provided by the Managed Care Support Contractor working under the TRICARE regional contract.
+Additional changes in TRICARE continue to impact on the financial part of our program.

 The funding aspect and responsibility has also changed between what the local Medical Treatment Facility (MTF) is responsible for and what the TRICARE Managed Activity (TMA) and the Medical Command (MEDCOM) is responsible for.
-Other terminology changes on this report include CHAMPUS being listed as "Revised Financing" and Open Allotment and Supplemental Care being called "Supplemental Care".

 The above changes account for the drop in dollars expended and number of claims being processed by the Fort Drum MEDDAC.
 The DENTAL Activity has decreased slightly as well.
-The total dollar amounts expended for other direct expenditures to include payroll, supplies, equipment, and contracts are \$17,858,200 and \$2,105,500 respectively.
+The total dollar amounts expended to include payroll, supplies, equipment, and contracts are \$29,917,900 (MEDDAC) and \$2,037,900 (DENTAC) respectively.

-VETERINARY SERVICE: \$59,900
+VETERINARY SERVICE: \$47,100